puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/administer-cluster/kms-provider.md

 <!-- overview -->
 This page shows how to configure a Key Management Service (KMS) provider and plugin to enable secret data encryption.
 In Kubernetes {{< skew currentVersion >}} there are two versions of KMS at-rest encryption.
-You should use KMS v2 if feasible because KMS v1 is deprecated (since Kubernetes v1.28) and disabled by default (since Kubernetes v1.29).
+You should use KMS v2 if feasible because KMS v1 is deprecated (since Kubernetes v1.28) and turned off by default (since Kubernetes v1.29).
 KMS v2 offers significantly better performance characteristics than KMS v1.

 {{< caution >}}